EricFrancischett/tractian-challenge/README.md

 3. Assets Page - No title telling to the user which unit page he is.

+4. No indication of a component to help the user to scroll up when user already went deep down on the list.

 ![alt text](/readme_files/old_version.png)

 ### Current version

 - Added home page instruction informing the user that the home button redirects to the unit page.

-- Using the same icon to button filter and node tree icon to relate the functions
+- Using the same icon to button filter and node tree icon to relate the functions.

-- Added assests page title informing the uses which unit he is managing
+- Added assests page title informing the uses which unit he is managing.

+- Added a Floating Action Button that scrolls all the way up when pressed.

 ![alt text](/readme_files/new_version.png)